omnimeta/SpotifyAutoModerator/README.md

           - spotifyuser1
 ```

-In this example, `GLOBAL_MODE` is whitelist and three accoounts (representing the user's friends) are whitelisted.
-The three friend accounts can therefore add to the first three listed playlists (which do not explicitly blacklist any of them), and are also able to add to `ModernAlternativeRnB` because it has an explicit blacklist in which they are not included. `ModernAlternativeRnB` can be added to by any user except `spotifyuser1` because the playlist has its own blacklist in which the user is the sole constituent.
+In this example, the global mode is whitelist and three accounts (representing the user's friends) are whitelisted.
+The three friend accounts can therefore add to the first three listed playlists (which do not explicitly blacklist any of them), and are also able to add to `ModernAlternativeRnB` because it has an explicit blacklist in which they are not included. `ModernAlternativeRnB` can be added to by any user (including those not listed in this configuration) except `spotifyuser1` because the playlist has its own blacklist in which the user is the sole constituent.
 Only the four listed collaborative playlists are moderated as `PROTECT_ALL` is `false`.

 ### Running the Application